 Where the Air is Rarefied

 Susan’s second collection of poetry, Where the Air is Rarefied (Cinnamon Press, 2011), is the culmination of a long-term collaboration with printmaker Pat Gregory on environmental and mythological themes relating to the Far North.
-In the process of making the work, both poet and artist have drawn on a wide variety of sources, including Inuit Folk Tales, Icelandic Sagas and polar explorers’ narratives, as well as on their own travels in Northern, sub-Arctic and Arctic regions.
+In the process of making the work, both poet and artist drew on a wide variety of sources, including Inuit Folk Tales, Icelandic Sagas and polar explorers’ narratives, as well as on their own travels in Northern, sub-Arctic and Arctic regions.

 Reviews and endorsements: